awsdocs/aws-doc-sdk-examples/dotnetv3/README.md

 ### Build the Docker image

-1. Install and run docker on your machine.
+1. Install and run Docker on your machine.
-2. Navigate to the same directory as this readme.
+2. Navigate to the same directory as this README.
-3. Optionally un-comment the .NET 5 setup in the docker file. .NET 6 will be installed by default.
+3. Optionally, un-comment the .NET 5 setup in the Docker file. .NET 6 will be installed by default.
-3. Run `docker build -t <image_name> .` where `image_name` is a name you provide for the image.
+4. Run `docker build -t <image_name> .` where `image_name` is a name you provide for the image.

 ### Launch the Docker container

 1. Run `docker run -it -v <your_credentials_folder_path>/.aws/credentials:/root/.aws/credentials <image_name>`. `-it` launches an interactive terminal. `-v <your_cred...` is optional but recommended.
 It will mount your local credentials file to the container.
 2. The terminal initiates a bash instance at the root of the container.
-Run `cd dotnetv3` and then you can run examples and tests by navigating to a service folder and following the README instructions there.
+Run `cd dotnetv3`.
+Then, you can run examples and tests by navigating to a service folder and following the README instructions there.
    For example, navigate to the `dotnetv3/Route53/Scenarios` folder and execute the `dotnet run` command to build and run an interactive scenario for Amazon Route 53.